umar-qureshi2/architecture-center/docs/data/common-architectures/index.md

 - [Data pipelines](./data-pipeline.md)
 - [Advanced analytics](./advanced-analytics.md)

-For implementation examples of these common data architectures, see [Implementation examples](../index.md#implementation-examples) in the [Azure Data Architecture Guide overview](../index.md).

 Use the following flow chart to begin your exploration: <!-- Note that the image uses "Nonrelational" it should be hyphenated to match the text.
 Typically the prefix "non" doesn't take a hyphen, but this is one of those terms that does.
 Try the image with less pastel.
 Also, add "Data warehouse" under "Relational."-->